ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/03-traversing-trees.md

 ## Traversing trees {#trees:traversal}

 ::: TODO
-- Prio 1: merge with 03b-traversion-general-trees
-- Prio 1: move subsection Implementation to a separate online section
-- Prio 1: make some bullet lists into plain text instead? (now the section is a bit "scattered")
 - Prio 2: refer to previous chapter
 :::

 Suppose we want to process the contents of a binary tree, for instance by printing all the values or converting the tree to a list.
 This is called a [traversal]{.term}
 There are many different ways we can do that, but these are three common patterns that differ in the order they process values:

 - *preorder*:  first process the value, then the left subtree, then the right
 - *inorder*:   first process the left subtree, then the value, finally the right subtree
 - *postorder*: first process the left subtree, then the right, and finally the value

 All of these are easily implemented using a simple recursive algorithm, here for printing the values:

-    preorder(node):             inorder(node):              postorder(node):
+    preorder(n):           inorder(n):            postorder(n):
-        if node is null:            if node is null:            if node is null: return                      return                      return
+        if n is null:          if n is null:          if n is null: return                    return                    return
-        print(node.value)           inorder(node.left)          postorder(node.left)
-        preorder(node.left)         print(node.value)           postorder(node.right)
-        preorder(node.right)        inorder(node.right)         print(node.value)
+        print(n.value)         inorder(n.left)        postorder(n.left)
+        preorder(n.left)       print(n.value)         postorder(n.right)
+        preorder(n.right)      inorder(n.right)       print(n.value)

 For our example tree (@fig:example_bintree), they will print the following: